ONSdigital/software-engineer-community/STANDARDS.md

 * We should be open to change
 * We should keep feedback constructive, but also not view feedback as an attack
 * We should use up to date tools wherever possible
-  * Managed mirroring services and firewalls should not be a barrier to this
+  * Managed artefact mirroring services and firewalls should not be a barrier to this
 * We should have access to a wider array of tools than the bare minimum for our project
   * We should have access to all tools used across the ONS estate
   * We should have access to install and trial new tools in order to innovate